casperr0/quiz-server/README.md

 You can uplaod new provoke messages or query messages by correctness through these api endpoints.

 ## More Examples and References
-Please refer to `out.txt` for more details of requests and responses.
+Please refer to `out.md` for more details of requests and responses.

 # Contributors
 [RainrainWu](https://github.com/RainrainWu)